Olaoluwa2170/Olaoluwa2170/README.md

   <br>
    I love Writing code (Do I?) and I also love fighting crime.
   <br>
-  📚 I’m currently focusing on software development and my career as Batman
+  📚 I’m currently focusing on software development and my career as a super hero

+  Small secret?
+I'm Batman 🦇
   <br>

 <hr>